Extended formulations, non-negative factorizations and randomized communication protocols: Communication complexity

-A protocol is best viewed as a rooted binary tree where each internal node is marked either Alice or Bob.
-The leaves have values associated with them.
-An execution of the protocol on a particular input is a root-to-leaf path in the tree.
+A protocol can be viewed as a rooted binary tree where each node is marked either Alice or Bob.
+The leaves have vectors associated with them.
+An execution of the protocol on a particular input is a path in the tree starting at the root.
 At a node owned by Alice, following the path to the left subtree corresponds to Alice sending a zero to Bob and taking the right subtree corresponds to Alice sending a one to Bob; and similarly for nodes owned by Bob.
-In case the protocol is deterministic, to each input $(x,y) \in X \times Y$ corresponds a unique path from the root to one of the leaves, and the value at that leaf is $f(x,y)$.
-Thus none of the players uses any randomness to decide which bits to send to the other player.

-More formally, we define a {\DEF deterministic protocol} as a rooted binary tree with some extra information attached to its nodes.
-Each internal node has a {\DEF type}, which is either $X$ or $Y$.
-To each node $v$ of type $X$ is attached a function $p_v : X \to \{0,1\}$; to each node $v$ of type $Y$ is attached a function $q_v : Y \to \{0,1\}$; and to each leaf $v$ is attached a number $\lambda_v \in \mathbb{R}_+$, called the {\DEF value} of that leaf.
+More formally, we define a {\DEF randomized protocol (with private random bits and nonnegative outputs)} as a rooted binary tree with some extra information attached to its nodes.
+Let $X$ and $Y$ be finite sets, as above.
+Each node of the tree has a {\DEF type}, which is either $X$ or $Y$.
+To each node $v$ of type $X$ are attached two function $p_{0,v}, p_{1,v} : X \to [0,1]$; to each node $v$ of type $Y$ are attached two functions $q_{0,v}, q_{1,v} : Y \to [0,1]$; and to each leaf $v$ is attached a nonnegative vector $\Lambda_v$ that is a column vector of size $|X|$ for leaves of type $X$ and a row vector of size $|Y|$ for leaves of type $Y$.
+The functions $p_{i,v}$ and $q_{j,v}$ define {\DEF transition probabilities}, and we assume that $p_{0,v}(x)+p_{1,v}(x) \leqslant 1$ and $q_{0,v}(y)+q_{1,v}(y) \leqslant 1$.
+Figure \ref{fig:protocol_example} shows an example of a protocol.